Western Canada: History

-Western Canada is the traditional territory of Indigenous and First Nations predating the arrival of European colonization.
-As Britain colonized the West, it established treaties with various First Nations, took control of other areas without opposition and fought with other First Nations for control of Western Canada.
-Not all lands were ceded by the First Nations to British control and land claims are still ongoing.
+Western Canada is the traditional territory of many Indigenous nations predating the arrival of European colonization.
+As Britain colonized the West, it established treaties with various First Nations and fought with other nations for control of Western Canada.
+Numbered Treaties were signed on the prairies between 1871 and 1899, but most of what is now British Columbia was never ceded to the Canadian government.
+At the time, these treaties were seen by the government and settlers as an easy and less expensive way of taking control of the land and its resources.
+Land claims are still ongoing.

+Most of the first Europeans in the Canadian West were French-Canadian, being either fur traders or settlers.